 Ruth Brandon, Michelle Lipton, John Taylor, Jane Thynne and Stephen Wakelam retired and Stefan Buczacki, Jamila Gavin, Catherine Johnson, Hilary Robinson and Isla Gray were elected to their place.

 Read the Chair's AGM report here.

 The AGM was followed by Net Gain: Storytelling for a Digital Age with Guy Gadney (The Project Factory), Sharna Jackson (Hopster TV), Will Saunders (BBC Creative Director for Digital TV Production) author and director David Varela.
 Chaired by Jon Davenport (Fable Media).

 The Government is currently reviewing the BBC's Charter - the constitution basis which guides how the institution is run.
 Read more

 We would like to offer a resource for members on rates offered to writers by TV, film and radio producers.
 If you’ve been interviewed on a specialist subject, had a work licensed for use, acted as a consultant or contributed in any medium we’d like to hear about your experiences – good and bad.
 Please complete this survey.
 All responses will be strictly confidential.

 The Children's Media Foundation

-We are newly supporting The Children's Media Foundation who are dedicated to ensuring the UK children have the best possible choice, range and quality of media available to them.
-It's role is to bring together the children's media industry, the research community, parents and policy makers in a deeper understanding of the issues around children and their media activity.
+We support The Children's Media Foundation who are dedicated to ensuring the UK children have the best possible choice, range and quality of media available to them.
+Its role is to bring together the children's media industry, the research community, parents and policy makers in a deeper understanding of the issues around children and their media activity.
 It supports research projects, and media literacy initiatives, runs an All Party Group to inform Parliamentarians about the latest research, and lobbies for greater support for children's media made in the UK.